-Macron ponders options for French EU commissioner
+Macron ponders options for EU commissioner

 And Macron needed a "strong" commissioner to pursue his EU priorities, according to Eric Maurice, from the Robert Schuman Foundation, a think tank in Brussels.

-Macron wanted a "coordinated industrial policy with less social 'dumping'," and to create "European digital and military sovereignty", Maurice said.
+The Élysée wanted a "coordinated industrial policy with less social 'dumping'," and to create "European digital and military sovereignty", Maurice said.

-He also wanted a French commissioner who could play a starring role beside commission president, Germany's Ursula von der Leyen, to "relaunch the Franco-German motor in Brussels," Maurice added.
+It also wanted a French commissioner who could play a starring role alongside the commission president, Germany's Ursula von der Leyen, Maurice added, to "relaunch the Franco-German motor" in the EU capital city.

-The French renomination comes after MEPs rejected Macron's first choice, Goulard, a former defence minister.
+The renomination comes after MEPs rejected Macron's first choice, Goulard, a former defence minister.

 "Goulard was a perfect alter-ego to von der Leyen and will be difficult to replace in that respect," the think tank's Maurice noted.

+She will also be missed in terms of von der Leyen's promise to have 13 women commissioners.

-Florence Parly, the current French defence minister, had also been considered by the Élysée, but Parly said no in summer.
+Florence Parly, the current French defence minister, had been considered for the post, but Parly said no in summer.

-Ségolène Royal, a French socialist celebrity, was also spoken of in those shoes.
+Ségolène Royal, a French socialist celebrity, had also been spoken of.

-But Royal had a flaky profile with international gaffes, which put made her less appealing.
+But Royal had a flaky past with international gaffes, which made her less appealing.

 What next?

-For her part, Von der Leyen is currently waiting to see who Macron will name.
+For her part, von der Leyen is currently waiting to see who Macron will name.

-She is also waiting for a second Romanian name, expected next week, after MEPs rejected Romania's first choice.
+She is also waiting for a new Romanian nominee after MEPs rejected Romania's first choice.

-She must first interview the new faces.
+She must interview the new faces.

 The European Parliament's (EP) legal affairs committee then vets them on conflict of interest.